What is a partner ecosystem and why should you want one?

 Known as the AWS Partner Network (APN), the ecosystem consists of tens of thousands of organisations operating all over the world.
 These partners are an invaluable resource for customers who need help implementing, managing or customising AWS.
 And, therefore, they’re an invaluable resource for AWS itself, enabling it to expand its reach and meet the needs of new niches.

 The AWS partners ecosystem seeks to maximise the opportunity that these partners present by providing them with technical and marketing support.
-This way, they’re helping their partners to build, market and sell even better solutions, to the benefit of both parties.
+This way, AWS is helping its partners to build, market and sell even better solutions, to the benefit of both parties.

 AWS partners ecosystem